Ian Schubert: Playing career

 The following years saw Schubert fail to maintain the form of his debut season.
 However, he still retained a spot for the 1978 Kangaroo tour, on which he played ten matches Test place.
 His return to Australia in 1979, however, saw such a decline that by the time Easts had returned to the top under the coaching of Bob Fulton, Schubert had been relegated to reserve grade and he was not seen in the club's 1980 grand final loss to Canterbury-Bankstown.
 After leaving Easts, Schubert signed with Western Suburbs for 1981 and played in the club's reserve grade grand final win.

 When Schubert returned to Easts after having gained some weight, changed as a player to be a ball-playing forward.
 Despite injuries preventing him playing in a second grand final, was chosen for his second Kangaroo tour in 1982.
 He performances on tour saw him not re-signed by Easts and signed with the big-spending Manly club for 1983, playing a significant part in a rather successful season.
 Schubert was also Player of the Series in the 1983 KB Cup, but the following year he declined to yet again lose his first grade berth.

-Ian Schubert returned to Western Suburbs - who in the previous two years were fortunate to remain in the NSWRL competition after losing several players.
+Ian Schubert returned to Western Suburbs – who in the previous two years were fortunate to remain in the NSWRL competition after losing several players.
 In the period 1986 to 1988, Schubert's helped Western Suburbs and their young team to move the club off the bottom in the early 1990s.
-He was their leading point-scorer for the three years from 1986 to 1988 - being the club's regular goal-kicker.
+He was their leading point-scorer for the three years from 1986 to 1988 – being the club's regular goal-kicker.
 In his fifth-last appearance in first grade, Schubert kicked a field goal for the first time in his fourteen-year career.
 Schubert was later named as a second-rower and as vice-captain in the Western Suburbs Team of the Eighties.

-In the 1986 Australian off-season, he travelled to England and made 21 appearances for Leigh RLFC (Heritage № 958).
+In the 1986 Australian off-season, he travelled to England and made 21 appearances for Leigh RLFC (Heritage No. 958).